Aborigenius/SysBox/README.md

 Removed Secondary Menu Item because it is obsolete nowdays, it's just commented.
 Added some additional fields (CPUSerial, HddSerial, Monitor Serial Numbers) which I find useful.
 Removed VNC button, I am not using it, just commented as well.
 Assigned Enter to Computer Search - it is mostly used button.
 SCCM Remote pointed to MECM Console Path.
 Small fixes were needed to make restart-process and few other functions work with PowerShell Core.

+Additional textboxes added showing the user running the script and running mode - user or admin.